George Washington's Headquarters (Cumberland, Maryland): Restoration & Relocation

 The structure’s exact original location within Fort Cumberland's perimeter has unfortunately been lost to history as it not included on surviving maps of the period.
-However the account s of many of the area's late nineteenth century residents and an 1878 survey of historic Cumberland homes narrow the space to a single residential lot, the former home of one O.C.
+However the accounts of many of the area's late nineteenth century residents and an 1878 survey of historic Cumberland homes narrow the space to a single residential lot, the former home of one O.C.
 Gerhardt.
 That survey A History of Cumberland, and its author, Will H. Lowdermilk are also cite the earliest documented modification of the original cabin, noting that it was at one point expanded to a one and half story dwelling.
 The cabin remained in use to some degree, until 1844, when the land upon which it stood was purchased for residential development by one Judge Thomas Perry.
 According to A History of Cumberland, Judge Perry recognized and appreciated the buildings immense historical value and in an effort to preserve it, sold it to a close acquaintance; one George Blocher.
 Judge Perry and Mr. Blocher oversaw the cabin's careful dis-assembly and mile long voyage to a nearby farm on Bedford Road.

 It was only after an undefined period of dormancy out on the Bedford Road farm that cabin and the Riverside Park complex we know today began to take shape.
 At some point the structure was purchased by local historian James Walter Thomas, reportedly with the intention of returning the cabin to its rightful, original place at the former site of Fort Cumberland.
 The cabin was subsequently entrusted to and restored by contractor William J. Morley.
 Morley was likely selected for having previously restored a similar structure at Valley Forge, in Eastern Pennsylvania.
 Valley Forge coincidentally also being the site of another historic trial for George Washington and the then fledgling United States.